ZyuAFD/Data_Scientist_Certificate_classes/DevelopDataProd/ShinyApp/README.md

 A customized function `layout.modular` is defined to produce a clear plot with communities.

 #### Output
-The communities detected by fast greedy algorithm is then displayed in the main panel.
+The communities detected by fast greedy algorithm is then colored and displayed in the main panel.
+Nodes are sized based on their number of links in the network.
 This result is instantly updated with the input from `SliderInput`.